muratk5n/thirdwave/en/2020/04/turkist-narrative-anatolia.md

 for Brits.
-In this narrative the nomadic Turk who is foreign to this "new land" could be the perfect frontier infantry, always ready to attack Russia or whoever causes trouble for him (creating additional animonsiities which could be exploited such as in Cyprus) with the chaos potential reaching all the way into Central Asia, Caucuses, and even Xinjang.
+In this narrative the nomadic Turk who is foreign to this "new land" could be the perfect frontier infantry, always ready to attack Russia or whoever causes trouble for him (creating additional animonsities which could be exploited such as in Cyprus) with the chaos potential reaching all the way into Central Asia, Caucuses, and even Xinjang.